geekyinsights/technical-writing/pages/refactor/index.md

 ```

-We are going to get a bit fancy here.
-We're going to run the model with 4 different hyperparamters.
+It is common to want to test out different hyperparameters.
+The code below will help you try the model with 4 different hyperparamters.

 ```py
 param_1 = {'n_estimators': 200, 'max_depth':10, 'random_state':42}
 param_2 = {'n_estimators': 300, 'max_depth':10, 'random_state':42}